No Country for Old Men Blu-ray Movie

 No Country for Old Men Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

-Genre films that visit the American Southwest rarely disappoint because they produce visuals and atmosphere that are always special.
+Genre films visiting the American Southwest rarely disappoint because they produce visuals and atmosphere that are always special.
 No Country for Old Men has great characters, too.
 The only thing that I do not like about this film is its contemporary appearance.
 It would have been so much better if it was shot like the great genre films of the '70s and '80s.
 Criterion's upcoming combo pack introduces a fabulous new 4K makeover supervised by director of photography Roger Deakins.
 A separate 4K Blu-ray release streets on the same date as well.
 HIGHLY RECOMMENDED.